saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">Custom styling resource (url) which will be referenced in web pages displayed by Saferpay to apply your custom styling.
- This file must be hosted on a SSL/TLS secured web server (the url must start with https://).</div>
+	<div style="padding-bottom: 10px">Custom styling resource (url) which will be referenced in web pages displayed by Saferpay to apply your custom styling.<br> This file must be hosted on a SSL/TLS secured web server (the url must start with https://).</div>
 	<i class="small text-muted">
 					<span>Example: https://merchanthost/merchant.css</span>
 	</i>